justlep/nedb/README.md

 ### Updating documents
 `db.update(query, update, options, callback)` will update all documents matching `query` according to the `update` rules:
-* `query` is the same kind of finding query you use with `find` and `findOne`
+* `query` (Object) is the same kind of finding query you use with `find` and `findOne`
-* `update` specifies how the documents should be modified.
+* `update` (Object) specifies how the documents should be modified.
 It is either a new document or a set of modifiers (you cannot use both together, it doesn't make sense!)
   * A new document will replace the matched docs
   * The modifiers create the fields they need to modify if they don't exist, and you can apply them to subdocs.
 Available field modifiers are `$set` to change a field's value, `$unset` to delete a field, `$inc` to increment a field's value and `$min`/`$max` to change field's value, only if provided value is less/greater than current value.
 To work on arrays, you have `$push`, `$pop`, `$addToSet`, `$pull`, and the special `$each` and `$slice`.
 See examples below for the syntax.
 * `options` is an object with two possible parameters
-  * `multi` (defaults to `false`) which allows the modification of several documents if set to true
+  * `multi` (default: `false`) which allows the modification of several documents if set to true
-  * `upsert` (defaults to `false`) if you want to insert a new document corresponding to the `update` rules if your `query` doesn't match anything.
+  * `upsert` (defaults: `false`) if you want to insert a new document corresponding to the `update` rules if your `query` doesn't match anything.
 If your `update` is a simple object with no modifiers, it is the inserted document.
 In the other case, the `query` is stripped from all operator recursively, and the `update` is applied to it.
-  * `returnUpdatedDocs` (defaults to `false`, not MongoDB-compatible) if set to true and update is not an upsert, will return the array of documents matched by the find query and updated.
+  * `returnUpdatedDocs` (defaults: `false`, not MongoDB-compatible) if set to true and update is not an upsert, will return the array of documents matched by the find query and updated.
 Updated documents will be returned even if the update did not actually modify them.
 * `callback` (optional) signature: `(err, numAffected, affectedDocuments, upsert)`. **Warning**: the API was changed between v1.7.4 and v1.8.
 Please refer to the <a href="https://github.com/louischatriot/nedb/wiki/Change-log" target="_blank">change log</a> to see the change.
   * For an upsert, `affectedDocuments` contains the inserted document and the `upsert` flag is set to `true`.
   * For a standard update with `returnUpdatedDocs` flag set to `false`, `affectedDocuments` is not set.